makskorobogat/linera-protocol/linera-faucet/README.md

 ## Contributing

-See the [CONTRIBUTING](../CONTRIBUTING.md) file for how to help out.
+See the [CONTRIBUTING](../CONTRIBUTING.md) file for how to help out..

 ## License